 British Army telegraphers normally used stamps with “Military Telegraphs” or “Army Telegraphs” on the “unappropriated die” revenue stamps.
 However there was no ½d value in that series so to cover the needs in the Ashanti War, the Boer war and during training exercises in the UK, the ½d vermilion Jubilee stamps were overprinted from 1896.
 However, used examples are scarce.
 This is because they were affixed to telegrams, and therefore should all have been destroyed.

 With the outbreak of the Boer War in October 1899, the 1st Telegraph Division was despatched to South Africa to establish telegraph stations from November 1899, enabling usage of the Army Telegraph stamps between November 1899 and the end of May 1900.
-However occasional usage of British stamps in South Africa is recorded until May 1902.
+However occasional usage of British stamps in South Africa is recorded until May 1902 (see used examples and more info recorded by Steve Panting on his website).

 In 1900 the 1/2d green was overprinted with the same forme as the 1/2d vermilion.
 This printing would have been sent out to South Africa together with a new batch of the high value stamps.
 Again, used examples of both stamps have been recorded by Robson-Lowe and Hoskins.